alignalghii/CL-zipper-RWS/README.md

 Category: here I am proving (in intuitionistic logic and in Gentzen-style natural deduction) that in the category of **Set**s epimorphism coincide with surjective functions.

-### Transferring functional programming thechniques to conventional languages
+### Transferring functional programming techniques to conventional languages

 Another objective is to present techniques of „conventional”, „imperative” programming languages to implement core Haskell techniques.
 Any familiary algebraic data type can be implemented in languages like PHP or JavaScript via a technique called „case objects” (originally made popular in the Scala community).
 Furthermore, Haskell typeclasses — among them the most often used monads — can be implemented by PHP or JavaScript *trait* constructs over these case objects.
-Samples for all these can be found in the `doc` map of this project.
+Samples for all these can be found in the [doc](doc) folder of this project: [doc/PHP](doc/PHP) and [doc/JavaScript](doc/PHP).

-By using these, the entire project could be reimplemente in HP or JavaScript, and so the project can be given a web application user interface.
+By using these, the entire project could be reimplemented in PHP or JavaScript, and so the project can be given a web application user interface.
 Of course, Haskell itself provides its own ecosystem: for example, Scotty among the simplest ones.

 ## Implementation

 Combinatory logic terms are implemented as binary trees. reductions steps need a management of current focusing on subexpressions to match a rule patters.
-Thus, the interperter implementation is based on *binary trees with moveable focus*: data strucuture called *zippers*.
+Thus, the interperter implementation is based on *binary trees with moveable focus*: data structure called *zippers*.

 ![Evaluation strategy](doc/img/leftmost-path-moving-right-down.A6.landscape.png "Evaluation strategy")